Air Force 1 Utility Low Premium Carhartt WIP 'Camo Green & Gum Light Brown & Total Orange' Release Date

 Established in 1989, Carhartt WIP merge Carhartt’s original ethos of creating well-constructed pieces from durable elements with a sharp perspective on contemporary style; attracting a new audience that appreciates not having to choose between well-designed and well-made.

-For the Nike x Carhartt WIP Air Force 1 Utility Low, a signature Carhartt WIP camo tiger ripstop upper provides durable outer protection, while the wool lining ensures warmth inside.
+For the Nike x Carhartt WIP Air Force 1 Utility Low, a signature Carhartt WIP camo tiger ripstop upper provides durable outer protection, while inside the wool lining ensures warmth.
 Additionally secured by a magnetically buckled ballistic nylon strap, the Nike x Carhartt WIP Air Force 1 Utility Low is built for the street.